ikarth/ViaAppiaNovel/output.markdown

 \newpage

-# Altinum to Pons Drusi
+# Altinum To Pons Drusi

+## Altinum to Iulia Concordia by road

 Virgil departed from Altinum, intending to travel by road to Iulia Concordia, at least 26 miles.

-Above the roads are ruins, among which is a cave sacred to Asclepius.
-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+The road narrows here, an orchard wall encroaching on it.
+The sun beats down.
+He passes another milestone.
+He left the city early, before the rising of the sun.
+Water has washed out the road, making for slow going.
+He had set out from Altinum amidst a throng travelling the same way.
+This is a smooth road, by which many wagons were bringing wood to Iulia Concordia.

 Insert story about 393441

 Insert story about ['45.757', '12.844']

-Leaving Iulia Concordia, Virgil set out for Aquileia by road, about 26 miles away.
+## Iulia Concordia to Aquileia by road

+Intending to travel by road to Aquileia, Virgil left Iulia Concordia.
+It was a distance of about 26 miles.

 By the road is a salt spring.
-Above the roads are ruins, among which is a cave sacred to Asclepius.
-He left the city early, before the rising of the sun.
-As they go up from {from}, they see the ruined walls.
-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+This is a smooth road, by which many wagons were bringing wood to Aquileia.
+Now the road is quieter.
+His shoes are covered in dust from the road.
+A caravan from Aquileia passed by.
+They pass a pillar on the right surmounted by a stone urn.
 Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-A cloud passes in front of the sun.
+There is a fountain of cold water springing from the rock.

 Insert story about 187290

 Insert story about ['45.768', '13.365']

+## To Ad Tricesimum by road

-Leaving Aquileia, Virgil set out for Ad Tricesimum by road, a distance of about 28 miles.
+Leaving Aquileia, Virgil set out for Ad Tricesimum by road, at least 28 miles.

-Along the road are graves, and a cenotaph.
+An oxcart passes, loaded with grain.
+The sun beats down.
+A caravan from Ad Tricesimum passed by.
+His shoes are covered in dust from the road.
+There is a fountain of cold water springing from the rock.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+By the road is a salt spring.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.

 Insert story about 187259

 Insert story about ['46.158', '13.216']

+## To Aquileia by road

 Leaving Ad Tricesimum, Virgil set out for Aquileia by road, at least 28 miles.

+Next to the straight road that leads to Aquileia, there is visible a sculpted tomb.
+Workers are raising the level of the road.
+A grove of Minerva is hard by the road, a grove of poplar trees.
+There is a fountain of cold water springing from the rock.
+There a spring wells up, and around about it is a meadow.
 They pass a pillar on the right surmounted by a stone urn.
-A cloud passes in front of the sun.

 Insert story about 187290

 Insert story about ['45.768', '13.365']

+## Travelling by road

 Leaving Aquileia, Virgil set out for Iulia Concordia by road, about 26 miles away.

+Not far from the road is a grave, on which is mounted a soldier standing by a horse.
+Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+On the road from Aquileia to Iulia Concordia there is a village, in which there is a temple and grove.
 He left the city early, before the rising of the sun.
-There is a fountain of cold water springing from the rock.
-He set out from {from} amidst a throng travelling the same way.
-By the road is a salt spring.
+Along the road are graves, and a cenotaph.

 Insert story about 393441

 Insert story about ['45.757', '12.844']

+## To Tridentum

-Intending to travel by road to Tridentum, Virgil left Iulia Concordia.
-It was about 103 miles away.
+Virgil departed from Iulia Concordia, intending to travel by road to Tridentum, a journey of about 103 miles.

-They pass a pillar on the right surmounted by a stone urn.
-Now the road is quieter.
+Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
+He left the city early, before the rising of the sun.
 Not far from the road is a grave, on which is mounted a soldier standing by a horse.
 Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+As they go up from Iulia Concordia, they see the ruined walls.
+This is a smooth road, by which many wagons were bringing wood to Tridentum.
+There is a fountain of cold water springing from the rock.

 Insert story about 383804

 Insert story about ['46.067', '11.119']

-Virgil departed from Tridentum, intending to travel by road to Endidae, about 20 miles away.
+## To Endidae by road

+From Tridentum to Endidae is about 20 miles away when travelling by road.

-On the road from {from} to {destination} there is a village, in which there is a temple and grove.
-There is a fountain of cold water springing from the rock.
-He set out from {from} amidst a throng travelling the same way.
-As they go up from {from}, they see the ruined walls.
+An oxcart passes, loaded with grain.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+He passes another milestone.
+Now the road is quieter.
+A cloud passes in front of the sun.
+They pass a pillar on the right surmounted by a stone urn.
+Water has washed out the road, making for slow going.
+As they go up from Tridentum, they see the ruined walls.

 Insert story about 187368

 Insert story about ['46.318', '11.274']

+## After Endidae

-Leaving Endidae, Virgil set out for Pons Drusi by road, a distance of about 13 miles.
+From Endidae to Pons Drusi is a distance of about 13 miles when travelling by road.

-The sun beats down..
-His shoes are covered in dust from the road.
+There is a fountain of cold water springing from the rock.
 By the road is a salt spring.
-Along the road are graves, and a cenotaph.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-A caravan from {destination} passed by.
+He had set out from Endidae amidst a throng travelling the same way.
+An oxcart passes, loaded with grain.
+A grove of Minerva is hard by the road, a grove of poplar trees.
 He passes another milestone.

 Insert story about 187518